 Your credit score is made up is as follows:

-10% type of credit used – you want to have a mixture of revolving (such as a credit card) and instalment (such as a personal loan) credit.
-Check here for definitions of these terms.
+- 10% type of credit used – you want to have a mixture of revolving (such as a credit card) and instalment (such as a personal loan) credit.

 Your credit score is not to be feared.
 If you take full responsibility for your finances and take control, you can directly affect your credit score for the better.